Dumpling festival 2023: Where to get the best bak chang in Singapore this year

 9 /13

-Bak chang meets Japanese rice ball at Kuriya Japanese Market, which created the Fusion Zong x Onigiri glutinous rice dumplings (S$3.80 to S$4.20 each).
+Bak chang meets Japanese rice ball at Kuriya Japanese Market, which created the Fusion Zong x Onigiri glutinous rice dumplings (S$3.80 to S$4.20 each/INR 232.29 – 256.74).
 The hybrid comes in flavours like pork with mushroom, XO dried scallop, and abalone unagi, the last highlighting braised baby abalone and teriyaki unagi kabakayi.
 There is also the matcha chocolate azuki shiratama onigiri, a sweet dumpling filled with white chocolate, matcha, azuki beans, mochi, and a nori wrap.

 12 May – 30 June 2023